Carlosp16/MqttMessageStore/README.md

 # MqttMessageStore
-A solution to handle the structure of and MQTT MEssage Store
+A solution to handle the structure of and MQTT MEssage Store, using trees in Javascript.

 MQTT topics are name spaces that are used to separate different types of messages,